sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 PTF<->DUT   down link
 ```

-In this topology, We pick two VMs (SONiC virtual Switch) that act as the MACsec participants of the DUT.
+In this topology, We pick two VMs (MACsec support) that act as the MACsec participants of the DUT.
 These two pairs of MACsec participant belong to different MACsec connectivity association(CA).
-All VMs and PTF need to install PTF NN Server and SONiC-mgmt-docker need to install PTF NN Client. sonic-mgmt container can use each PTF NN Server instance to send packets by PTF NN Client.

 ## Configuration